-When arriving at preschool please queue alongside the front of the Community Centre building.
+When arriving at preschool please come in through the first gate and walk down through the staff car park.
 There are markers at 2 metre distances through the car park to aid social distancing.
-Children will enter the Community Centre one by one and parents must stay outside.
+Children will enter the classroom one by one and parents must stay outside.
 Children will clean their hands with hand sanitiser on the way into the classroom and coats/bags etc left in boxes at the door.
 Wherever possible we ask that just one parent or carer attends to aid social distancing.
+You then leave the school grounds via the footpath, following the arrows to the pedestrian gate.
 The same system is in place at 12 o'clock and at 3 o'clock when the children go home.
-Please queue along the side of the Community Centre and we will call you to the door one by one.
-If you are arriving at any other time please ring the beel by the door and a member of our staff will come out to talk to you.
+Please queue along the side of the car park and we will call you to the door one by one.